A Systematic Review of Ethical Concerns with Voice Assistants

 \subsection{Limitations}

-As with any systematic literature search, it is exceedingly difficult to discover all of the existing literature on ethical concerns in voice assistants.
-We attempted to strike a balance with the indexes we searched between coverage, volume of results (e.g. Google Scholar returned tens of thousands of papers, reports, and workshop submissions which largely appeared out of scope), and ease of running complex searches (e.g. the USENIX publication library does not support Boolean search operators, exporting of search results, or even filtering by metadata fields like publication date).
-As such there will inevitably be in-scope papers that were not included in the analysis, although we have done our best to mitigate this through the addition of hand-picked papers from other venues that evaded the systematic searches.
+We struck a balance with the databases we searched between accurately representing the literature, volume of results, and ease of running complex searches.
+Running searches in English across English-speaking venues inevitably influenced the literature returned, but at the same time major publishers describe themselves as global institutions and we note that many region specific conferences such as ACM's Asia CCS use English as their working language.
+The addition of hand-picked papers that evaded the systematic searches will also have influenced the results, but these represented less than 2\% of the total number of papers screened and were carefully balanced to maximise the coverage of the review.
+Despite this, there will also have been in-scope papers that were not included in the analysis.

-When classifying metadata we did not make a distinction between a work's target demographic and the effective demographic of the sample pool.
-Some studies, for example, did not explicitly set out to study particular population groups but nonetheless recruited from pools with known demographic biases (e.g. university students).
-Because we coded demographics as reported in the paper these went untracked, but understanding this potential bias in reported results would help shed additional light on who participates in voice assistant research.
+When classifying metadata we did not distinguish between a work's target and effective demographic (e.g., studies that did not set out to examine particular groups but recruited from pools with known demographic biases like university students).
+The same applies to the small number of cases where the country of residence was not reported and was thus coded as the platform used for recruitment (the U.S. represents \textasciitilde4\% of the world's population but almost half of Mechanical Turk workers~\cite{paolacci2010running}).